shuvam-sinha/flight-dispatch-agent/README.md

 answer 35,000.
 The rule that came out of it is narrower than any of the three
 attempts: **expose a parameter where it is the question, withhold it where the aircraft already knows the answer.**

-**A single flight plan could exhaust the weather API's quota.** Live winds failed on every long route for three sessions.
-Open-Meteo meters *work*, not requests — roughly locations × variables × days — and at a fixed 0.5° grid a transcontinental plan wanted ~1,936 units against a 600-per-minute allowance.
-No retry schedule could have helped.
-The cell count is now capped and the grid resolution follows, so short routes keep fine resolution and long ones coarsen.

-**The model mistyped numbers it had to reformat.** `27N023W` became `27NN023W` in a 30-waypoint oceanic route; `1h01m` became "1 hour 4 minutes".
-In the same reply, distance, fuel, altitude and airspace count were all exact, and the `wind` and `restricted_airspace` sentences were copied verbatim.
-The compact token was the only thing the model had to *rewrite* rather than repeat.
-So the tool supplies the phrasing — `ete_spoken: "1 hour 1 minute"` — the same move as the compass point, which exists because 239° came back as "from the northeast".

-**The map drew the wrong line.** The dashed reference course was drawn from two points, and Leaflet joins two points with a line that is straight *on screen* — a rhumb line, not a great circle.
-San Francisco to Dubai showed a "direct course" labelled 7,030 nm running across Africa, beside a route labelled 7,290 nm that appeared to detour thousands of miles over the Arctic for nothing.
-The route was right; the line it was compared against was a different path.
-The course is now sampled at 64 points along the actual great circle.

 ## Scope